 If you find renaming all the files manually a tedious job, this trick helps you batch rename files and file extensions.

-Use the Dynamic Theme app to set Bing and Spotlight images as background or lock screen in Windows 10, automatically.
+You can use the Dynamic Theme app to set Bing and Spotlight images as background or lock screen in Windows 11/10, automatically.